 The Governors have nominated Dr Naomi Jayatilake as the Liaison Governor for Welfare and Safeguarding.
-They meets periodically with the DSLs and they may be contacted via Stephen Gauller, Chief Operating Officer, Clerk to the Governors.
+She meets periodically with the DSLs and she may be contacted via Lynn Geary, Clerk to the Governors.

 3.3 Child Protection Team

 The DSL's work is supported by a wider Child Protection Team.
 The Head of the whole school, Dr Lorraine Earps, chairs the meeting as the person with overall responsibility for both sites.
 In addition to the DSLs and Deputy DSL's, Hannah Horsley (Head of Sixth Form) and the School Counsellor attend if relevant